 Stick a wooden skewer into the bread, right to the centre, to check whether the cake is done or not.
 If the skewer comes out clean, the banana bread is done.
 If not, return the cake tin to the EGG for 10 more minutes and check again.
 Remove the cake tin from the EGG and leave to cool (extinguish the EGG).
 Turn the tin around on a chopping board and make sure the banana bread comes out.

 For the stuffing, dice the chestnut mushrooms and finely chop the spinach.
 Peel and finely cut the garlic and the shallots.
 Remove the leaves from the thyme, finely chop them, dice the feta (1×1 cm).
 Cover and store the feta in the fridge.

 Heat the sunflower oil in a frying pan on the stove.
 Add the chestnut mushrooms and cook for a few minutes until golden-brown.
 Mix in the finely-chopped spinach, shallot, garlic and pine nuts, fry until the spinach has shrunk and season with salt and pepper.
 Mix in the thyme.
 Leave to cool, then cover and store in the fridge.

-Ignite the charcoal in the Big Green Egg and heat, with the convEGGtor, to a temperature of 200°C. Take the stuffing and the feta out of the fridge.
+Ignite the charcoal in the Big Green Egg and heat, with the convEGGtor and the Cast Iron Grid, to a temperature of 200°C. Take the stuffing and the feta out of the fridge.